-When university staff reasonably fear harm to life, safety, health, property, or have a reasonable suspicion related to a policy violation, resident rooms, apartments, or houses may be entered by an official universi-ty representative without prior notice.
-Residents are expected to open the doors to their rooms for an administrator, Residence Director, Resident Assistant, or facilities personnel.
-If a resident does not open the door after the personnel identifies themselves, the personnel may unlock the door.
+When university staff reasonably fear harm to life, safety, health, property, or have a reasonable suspicion related to a policy violation, resident rooms, apartments, or houses may be entered by an official university representative without prior notice.
+Residents are expected to open the doors to their rooms for a Security Officer, Student Life professional staff member, Resident Assistant, or facilities personnel.
+If a resident does not open the door after the personnel identifies themselves, the personnel may announce themselves and unlock the door.